Avkash/mldl/orgs/h2o/python_dev.md

 ### Python source tree
  - The root of python code is h2o-3/h2o-py
  -
+### Adding a root H2O python function ###
+ - For example you need to add a main function in the H2O, you will add it to below:
+   - All the root functions are defined here ->  h2o-py/h2o/h2o.py
+   - Let's assume the function name is predict_results which is written into h2o-py/h2o/h2o.py
+ - To make the above function exportable you would need to set it the
+  - Edit h2o-py/h2o/__init__.py to add your function
+  - Add your function into h2o.h2o import list as well as __all__ list.
+    - h2o.h2o import (...., predict_result, ...)
+    - __all__ = (...., predict_results, ..... )

 ### Testing python code in real time without packaging and installing package ###
  - Set your H2O_HOME where your H2O source code is cloned
    - I have it as:  H2O_HOME=/Users/avkashchauhan/src/github.com/h2oai/h2o-3